Daniel M. Lavery: Women's Hotel

 Lavery's fourth book, a novel titled Women's Hotel, was published in October 2024 by HarperVia.
+He released the follow-up, Christmas at the Women's Hotel, in October 2025.

 Personal life

 Lavery identifies as queer.
 In February 2018, he spoke to Autostraddle about the process of gender transitioning while writing The Merry Spinster.
 The following month, Lavery was interviewed by Heather Havrilesky in New York magazine's The Cut about coming out as transgender.

-In November 2018, Lavery and his girlfriend, Grace Lavery, an associate professor of English at U.C.
-Berkeley and "the most followed transgender scholar in the world on social media" including Twitter and Instagram, announced their engagement.
-They were married on December 22, 2019.
+In November 2018, Lavery and his girlfriend, Grace Lavery, a professor of English at U.C.
+Berkeley and "the most followed transgender scholar in the world on social media", announced their engagement.
+They got married in December 2019.
 In 2020, they formed a throuple with Lily Woodruff, and together they are raising a son.